jameschuang2002/eviction-sets/notes.md

 # Critical
 1. Overlapping bits modified to 12 for huge pages instead of 6 in regualr pages
+2. Hugepages are used
+3. isolcpus, nohz_full, and cpuset is set on cpu 0 on Everglades

 # Huge Pages